avaneev/prvhash/README.md

 (they are not just time-delayed versions of each other).
-Moreover, as can be assured with PractRand, all of these variables can be used as random number generators (with a lower period, though); they can even be interleaved after each round.
+Moreover, as can be assured with PractRand, all of these variables can be used as random number generators (with a lower period, though); they can even be interleaved after each core function call.

-When the message enters the system via `Seed ^= msgw` and `lcg ^= msgw` instructions, it works like mixing a message with an one-time-pad used in cryptography.
-This operation completely hides the message in system's entropy.
-Beside that, the output of PRVHASH uses the mix of two variables: statistically, this means the mixing of two unrelated random variables, with such summary output never appearing in system's state.
+When the message enters the system via `Seed ^= msgw` and `lcg ^= msgw` instructions, this works like mixing a message with an one-time-pad used in cryptography.
+This operation completely hides the message in system's entropy, while both `Seed` and `lcg` act as "carriers" that "smear" the input message via subsequent multiplication.
+Beside that, the output of PRVHASH uses the mix of two variables: statistically, this means mixing of two unrelated random variables, with such summary output never appearing in system's state.
 It is worth noting the `lcg ^ rs` expression: the `rs` variable is composed of two halves, both of them practically being independent PRNG outputs, with smaller periods.
 This additionally complicates system's reversal.

 ## Fused PRNG ##